 - Comment on other blogs, and respond to comments on your own blog

-Don’t waste your money bombarding the public with marketing messages that nobody cares about or has learned to ignore.
+Don’t waste your money bombarding the public with marketing messages that nobody cares about or has learned to ignore, If you want to learn more about how to do SEO in the Gold Coast check out this website.
 Focus on the new rules of marketing – inbound marketing – and get found today.